-- Great alternative to table salt
+- An excellent alternative to table salt

-- Can remineralize water in a pinch
+- Remineralizes water in a pinch

-- Loads of reported health benefits
+- Loads of happy faces

 - Better tasting than table salt

-- Not a great long-term solution for re-mineralization
+- Not a great long-term solution

 If you choose to remineralize your water with Himalayan pink salt, always remember that a little goes a long way.